freeCodeCamp/freeCodeCamp/docs/how-to-translate-files.md

 ### How to translate documentation with internal links

-When you work on translating contributing documentation, watch out for internal links targeting a different section of the documentation.
+When you contribute to translating contributing documentation, watch out for internal links targeting a different section of the documentation.

 Make sure to replace the id of the target section (the part after `#`) with the id on the translated document.
 For example, it will look like this in Japanese: